null

 For DSLR holdouts still clutching their Canon 5D Mark IV's, the switch to the R5 Mark II is a no-brainer.
 It's like trading your trusty snorkel for state-of-the-art scuba gear.

-However, current R5 users might need to weigh their options carefully.
-The decision largely hinges on the autofocus enhancements.
+However, current Canon R5 users might need to weigh their options carefully.
+The decision largely hinges on the autofocus enhancements and 8K/60p video recording.
 If you're constantly chasing swift pelagics or elusive macro subjects, the upgraded tracking system could be your ticket to capturing that perfect shot.
+Faster video recording frame rates allow you to stabilize even the largest 8K file.

 • Cutting-edge 45 megapixel full-frame back-illuminated stacked CMOS sensor